 - Are you sure it's the smoke alarm? funny to ask, but other devices have similar low battery chirps or warning tones.

 - Even "new" batteries may not be fresh.
 If batteries are stored, especially in cold areas like refrigerators, they lose their charge more quickly.
 Always check the freshness date on the package when buying new batteries.
 Keep plenty of replacement batteries on hand so that you are sure to always be protected by your smoke alarms.

 First Alert® smoke alarm owner's manuals are available online for download at no cost.
 We will, for a small shipping fee, also gladly send you a replacement owner's manual or equivalent instructions.
 Please have your smoke detector model number handy when requesting a replacement owner's manual.
-For a replacement owner’s manual, please contact: First Alert Consumer Affairs 3901 Liberty Street Road Aurora, IL 60542 Or call: 1-800-323-9005 Hours: 7:30AM-5:00PM CST To Download an owner’s manual, please visit www.firstalert.com
+For a replacement owner’s manual, please contact First Alert Consumer Affairs To Download an owner’s manual, please visit www.firstalert.ca

 To ensure maximum protection it is important that you have the proper placement for your smoke detectors.
-Alarms should be installed at least 20 feet from appliances like furnaces and ovens, which produce combustion particles.
-Alarms should be at least 10 feet from high humidity areas like showers and laundry rooms, and at least 3 feet from heat/AC vents.
+Smoke alarms should be placed on every level of your home (including the basement) inside each bedroom and outside of each sleeping area.
+Mount smoke alarms in the middle of the ceiling when ceiling mounted.
+If that is not possible, mount detectors on the wall at least three feet away from a corner and within 12 inches from the ceiling.
+Alarms should also be installed at least 10 feet from appliances like furnaces and ovens, which produce combustion particles.
+As well as be at least 10 feet from high humidity areas like showers and laundry rooms, and at least 3 feet from heat/AC vents.
 Because smoke rises, it is recommended that you install your smoke alarms near the top of a wall or on the ceiling.